-- A. Place about .045 shim on the right crankshaft bearing cap, tighten the five cap screws. - B. Install the left cap without shims, secure with two cap screws positioned exactly as shown in Fig. 11.
-Torque the two cap screws at 13 foot pounds, rotate the crankshaft, retorque the cap screws.
-Do this three times to properly seat the tapered roller bearings. - C. Measure (adjacent to the cap screws) the shim gap remaining between the bearing cap and the gear case.

-- D. The required shim thickness for this cap is equal to the average gap measurement plus .022". - E. Insert correct shim thickness under left bearing cap and tighten cap screws. - F. Install connecting links and caps; note the markings; torque cap screws to 40 ft. lb. - G.IMPORTANT-Check for adequate side clearance of links on crankshaft.
+- B. Install the left cap without shims, secure with two cap screws positioned exactly as shown in Fig. 8.
+Torque the two cap screws at 13 foot-pounds, rotate the crankshaft, retorque the cap screws.
+Do this three times to properly seat the tapered roller bearings. - C. Measure (adjacent to the cap screws) the shim gap remaining between the bearing cap and the gear case. - D. The required shim thickness for this cap is equal to the average gap measurement plus .022". - E. Insert correct shim thickness under left bearing cap and tighten cap screws. - F. Install connecting links and caps; note the markings; torque cap screws to 40 ft. lb. - G. IMPORTANT-Check for adequate side clearance of links on crankshaft.
 Some shims must be moved from one end of the crankshaft to the other until sideways movement of all links can be seen. - H. Check torque of cap screws on all bearing caps.